NicolasHubs/ProjetL3info/ProjectManagement.md

  <th align="center"> Details </th>
   <tr>
 	<td align="center">Standing still</td>
-	<td align="center">When the character is idle, it has to "breathe".
+	<td align="left">When the character is idle, it has to "breathe".
 His torso goes up and down and his arms are slightly moving.</td>
    <tr>
 	<td align="center">Moving</td>
-	<td align="center">Moving the character to the left or right implies that his legs are moving, that his arms are tightly swinging and that his torso goes a little bit up and down.
+	<td align="left">Moving the character to the left or right implies that his legs are moving, that his arms are tightly swinging and that his torso goes a little bit up and down.
 It is activated when the player presses left or right key (can be "q" or the left arrow).</td>
    </tr>
    <tr>
 		<td lign="center">Jumping</td>
-		<td align="center">Making the character jump implies that his legs are moving.
+		<td align="left">Making the character jump implies that his legs are moving.
 It is activated when the player presses the space bar.</td>
 	</tr>
 	<tr>
 		<td align="center">Melee attacks</td>
-		<td align="center">Attacking with a melee weapon implies that the character moves the arm that holds it.
+		<td align="left">Attacking with a melee weapon implies that the character moves the arm that holds it.
 We made it randomly choose between a slash (weapon goes up to down) and a jab (weapon goes pointing forward).
 It has to be a single click attack that is activated when the player presses the mouse button and while holding a melee weapon.</td>
 	</tr>
 	<tr>
 		<td align="center">Firing a gun</td>
-		<td align="center">When firing a gun, the character changes face (to look angry), it has to be a single click attack that is activated if there is enough ammunition left, when the player presses the mouse button and while holding a gun.</td>
+		<td align="left">When firing a gun, the character changes face (to look angry), it has to be a single click attack that is activated if there is enough ammunition left, when the player presses the mouse button and while holding a gun.</td>
 	</tr>
 	<tr>
 		<td align="center">Firing an SMG</td>
-		<td align="center">When firing an SMG, the character changes face (to look angry), it has to be an attack that is activated if there is enough ammunition left, for as long as the the player presses the mouse button and while holding a submachinegun.</td>
+		<td align="left">When firing an SMG, the character changes face (to look angry), it has to be an attack that is activated if there is enough ammunition left, for as long as the the player presses the mouse button and while holding a submachinegun.</td>
 	</tr>
 	<tr>
 		<td align="center">Dying</td>
-		<td align="center">When the character dies, his face changes (crying), he falls on the ground (on the front or the back depending on where the attack that killed him came from).
+		<td align="left">When the character dies, his face changes (crying), he falls on the ground (on the front or the back depending on where the attack that killed him came from).
 It is activated when there is no more life in the life bar.</td>
 	</tr>
 	<tr>
 		<td align="center">Reloading</td>
-		<td align="center">The character moves his hand to the magazine, removes it, throws it to the ground, and places another one instead.
+		<td align="left">The character moves his hand to the magazine, removes it, throws it to the ground, and places another one instead.
 It can be activated when having a gun or submachinegun, by pressing "R" when the magazine is not full.</td>
 	</tr>

 </table>